productml/blurr/docs/Streaming DTC Tutorial.md

 * A `session_id/datagroup_name/timestamp` string.
 This represents the __Identity__ (`user_id`) in the tables.
 * An object with the remaining values of the record.

 As we can see, not all the Identity representations have a timestamp.
-A "session end" timestamp is added after a new record is added for an Identity (after fulfilling the `Split` condition is fulfilled), so only the last session of a user will not have a timestamp.
+A "session end" timestamp is added after a new record is added for an Identity (after the `Split` condition is fulfilled), so only the last session of a user will not have a timestamp.